- Dec 31, 2025

 Planting Seeds of Kindness

-Each time a kinder thought is chosen, a small seed is planted.
-Over time, those seeds grow into confidence, resilience, and peace.
+Over time, those seeds grow into confidence, resilience, and a sense of inner calm.

 A Final Reminder